diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Another failure mode is the sudden exit of the task JVM, in this case, the `node manager notices that the process has exited and informs the application master so it can mark the attempt as failed`.

-Hanging tasks are dealt with differently.
-The application master notices that it hasn’t received a progress update for a while and proceeds to mark the task as failed.
-The task JVM process will be killed automatically after this period.
-The timeout period after which tasks are considered failed is normally 10 minutes and can be configured on a per-job basis (or a cluster basis) by setting the `mapreduce.task.timeout` property to a value in milliseconds.
-Setting the timeout to a value of zero disables the timeout.
+`Hanging tasks are dealt with differently.
+The application master notices that it hasn’t received a progress update for a while and proceeds to mark the task as failed`. `The task JVM process will be killed automatically after this period`.
+The timeout period after which tasks are considered failed is normally 10 minutes and can be configured on a per-job basis (or a cluster basis) by setting the `mapreduce.task.timeout` property to a value in milliseconds. `Setting the timeout to a value of zero disables the timeout. `

 If a Streaming process hangs, the node manager will kill it (along with the JVM that launched it) only in the following circumstances: either `yarn.nodemanager.container-executor.class` is set to org.apache.hadoop.yarn.server.nodemanager.LinuxContainerExecutor, or the default container executor is being used and the setsid command is available on the system (so that the task JVM and any processes it launches are in the same process group). `In any other case, orphaned Streaming processes will accumulate on the system`, which will impact utilization over time.